 Key West Salt

 “Mama, I’m freezin’ (mama, I’m freezin’), I wanna go to the su-un (to the sun)These icy winter breezes (winter breezes) are chillin’ all my fun (all my fun)”.
 Yes, Village People.
 F’ing yes!
-When I was doing what I could in high school to fit in and attract “babes”, I was expected by my friends,Continue reading “Key West Salt”
+Hwy.
+1 through the Keys.
+When I was doing what I could in high school to fit in and attract “babes”, IContinueContinue reading “Key West Salt”

 Frozen Ferrules